JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 # Neuron Segmentation Workflows

-Neuron segmentation can be accomplished using semi-automatic or automatic workflows.
-This document describes a part of the semi-automatic workflow and describes how to run the automatic neuron segmentation workflow.
+Neuron segmentation can be accomplished using manual, semi-automatic, or automatic workflows.
+Notably, the semi-automatic and automatic segmentation tools work well to segment neurons from background signals and off-target antibody labeling.
+As such, they are well-suited to automatically segmenting images that label individual neurons or multiple connected neurons that are being analyzed as a group.
+However, to segment individual neurons that contact each other, these tools can be used for initial segmentation from background, but the user will need to manually inspect and edit the results to segment individual neurons in the volume.

-## Semi-automatic Pipeline
+## Manual and Semi-automatic Workflows

-[VVD Viewer](https://github.com/JaneliaSciComp/VVDViewer) is an open-source interactive rendering tool for light microscopy data visualization and analysis.
-We have developed VVD Viewer to allow user-guided, semi-automatic neuron segmentation of large ExLLSM image volumes.
+Manual and semi-automatic segmentation is accomplished using [VVD Viewer](https://github.com/JaneliaSciComp/VVDViewer).
+VVD Viewer is an open-source interactive rendering tool for light microscopy data visualization and analysis.
+We have developed VVD Viewer to allow manual and user-guided semi-automatic neuron segmentation of large ExLLSM image volumes.

 Image volumes stored as N5 files can be dragged directy into VVD Viewer and visualized.
 However, segmentation has not been optimized for these file types.
 Instead, it is recommended that VVD pyramid files are used for ExLLSM analysis.

-ExLLSM image volumes are first [converted to VVD Viewer pyramid files](./ImageProcessing.md).
-Neurons are then semi-automatically segmented in VVD Viewer and saved as a TIFF series.
+Therefore, ExLLSM image volumes are first [converted to VVD Viewer pyramid files](./ImageProcessing.md).
+Neurons are then segmented in VVD Viewer and saved as a TIFF series.
 A postprocessing workflow is required to convert the TIFF series to the final neuron mask used to [analyze connectivity](./SynapsePrediction.md).
 These postprocessing steps include pixel intensity thresholding, 3D component connecting, voxel shape conversion, N5 component analysis, and component size filtering.
 Each of these post VVD segmentation steps is described in [Image Processing](./ImageProcessing.md) and we have generated a [Post VVD Neuron Segmentation Processing Workflow](./ImageProcessing.md#post-vvd-neuron-segmentation-processingworkflow) to run the entire postprocessing pipeline in sequence.

-Recommended VVD Viewer settings, basic controls, and segmentation protocols are documented here.
+Recommended VVD Viewer settings, basic controls, and segmentation tools and strategies are documented in this section.

 * VVD Viewer recommended settings for ExLLSM data
 * Basic VVD Viewer controls